HCWI-Online/HCWI-Web/README.md

 - Instead of development taking place in the `Web/` folder it will now have to be done in the `HCWI-Web/dev/` folder.
 - Instead of writing plain CSS we can now right SCSS which uses the same syntax as CSS but has some cool new features and a much smaller learning curve than the SASS syntax.
 This means that we will have to write our styles in the `dev/scss/` folder rather than the `css` folder now.

 Aside from that small list of things to remember development will remain largely the same as before!
 In order to begin developing follow the steps below.
-As with the 'Starting the Project' section the steps will be completed in the Command Line.
+As with the '[Set-Up](#setup)' section the steps will be completed in the Command Line.

 1. Start by navigating to the files of the project.
 	- `cd Active Clients\Web Clients\New-Client\HCWI-Web`
-2. Initialize Grunt Watch (this makes grunt watch your files as you development and automatically compiles your SCSS into CSS).
+2. Initialize Grunt Watch (this makes grunt watch your files as you develope and automatically compiles your SCSS into CSS).
 	- Initialize Grunt Watch: `grunt watch`
-	- Stop Grunt Watch: `ctrl + c` and answer with `y`
+	- Stop Grunt Watch: `ctrl + c` and answer the prompt with `y`
 3. Develope as Usual!

 ### <a name="production">Production</a> ###
 This is where we see most of the benefits of all of these extra steps.
-Using Grunt I have created a task that builds the web files that we can use for the main live website.
+Using Grunt, I have created a task that builds the web files that we can use for the main live website.
 By build I mean it will:

 - Compile, Auto-Prefix and Compress / Minify the CSS.
 - Compress / Minify the JS.